Kdenery/Gravis/README.md

 # Gravis
-Physics based Platformer game with light puzzle solving elements, available for Windows and Android (at the moment).
+Physics based Platformer game with light puzzle solving elements, available for Windows, Mac, Linux and Android (at the moment).
 Currently in Alpha stages.
+Written in C#.